kokrah/HTShape/README.md

 Distributional shape is often characterized by two features
-(1) Skewness: a measure of how far the shape of the distribution deviates from symmetry around its location and
+(1) skewness: a measure of how far the shape of the distribution deviates from symmetry around its location and
-(2) Kurtosis: a measure of how much weight is at the tails of the distribution relative to the weight around the location.
+(2) kurtosis: a measure of how much weight is at the tails of the distribution relative to the weight around the location.